LeslieJohnson/Surplus-example/doc/Pictures.md

 have to directly attached to a DOM node.
 I tried `onTouch` but it had no effect, so I went down a level of abstraction to capture the DOM event.

-TIP: Always try to understand at least one level of abstraction below the one you're using.
-This is true for all software development.
+TIP: I always try to understand at least one level of abstraction below the one I'm using.
+It's a good rule of thumb for all software development.

 With Surplus (and other JSX implementations) this is done by creating a JavaScript variable and assigning a Surplus node to it, like so: